Neuroleptic malignant syndrome: Pathophysiology

 The fever seen with NMS is believed to be caused by hypothalamic dopamine receptor blockade.
 Antipsychotics cause an increased calcium release from the sarcoplasmic reticulum of muscle cells which can result in rigidity and eventual cell breakdown.
 No major studies have reported an explanation for the abnormal EEG, but it is likely also attributable to dopamine blockage leading to changes in neuronal pathways.

 Diagnosis

 Differential diagnosis

 Due to the comparative rarity of NMS, it is often overlooked.
 Immediate treatment for the syndrome should not be delayed as it has a high mortality of between 10-20%.
 Differentiating NMS from other neurological disorders can be very difficult.

 The diagnosis is suggested on patients with a history of drug exposure to the most common inducing agents such as strong antidopaminergic medications.
 The differential diagnosis includes serotonin syndrome, encephalitis, toxic encephalopathy, status epilepticus, heat stroke, catatonia and malignant hyperthermia.
-Drugs such as cocaine and amphetamine may also produce similar symptoms.
+Substance intoxication from stimulant drugs, such as cocaine, amphetamine, or methamphetamine may also produce similar symptoms.
 Features which distinguish NMS from serotonin syndrome include bradykinesia, muscle rigidity, and a high white blood cell count.